People’s Postcode Lottery

 “This ‘X’ means breaking biases.
 We want gender equality today for a sustainable tomorrow.”

-Another one of the projects funded by our grant from the Education Postcode Trust is our education work in Brazil and Nepal.
+Another one of the projects funded thanks to funds raised by players of People’s Postcode Lottery is our education work in Brazil and Nepal.

 Players of Postcode Lottery are currently supporting community-based partners in Brazil and Nepal working with children aged 6 -12 to access education and return to classrooms, address learning gaps, create and roll-out literacy programs, after-school tutoring, and digital classrooms.
 They are supporting emotional and social wellbeing and advocating for kids who have been shut out of the education system.
 They are integrating learning through play into educational activities so that children can engage in playful learning that sparks creativity and instills a love of education and strengthening networks for advocacy and learning so that community-based organizations can connect, exchange learnings, and share innovations for the benefit of the children they are working with.